 Televity is a modern IoT solution that aims to help businesses make better decisions through the use of data.

-Through Telivity, companies, and enterprises can improve their IoT automation process.
-The platform leverages AI, machine learning, and analytics to automate and enhance IoT, using unique solutions to enable connections to digital systems and devices.
+Through Telivity, companies and enterprises can improve their IoT automation process.
+The platform leverages years of experience and analytics to automate and enhance IoT, using unique solutions to enable connections to digital systems and devices.